-With a credit card, consumers have the ability to borrow money to make purchases.
-This convenience can come at a price though.
-Credit card companies have a host of fees they levy on consumers, but some don’t assess annual fees for the use of their credit cards.
+With a credit card, consumers can borrow money to make purchases.
+This convenience can come at a price.
+Credit card companies have a host of fees they levy on consumers, but some don’t assess annual fees for their credit cards.

 Overview of Credit Cards

 A credit card provides you with a line of credit you can use for almost any type of purchase.
 Each month, consumers get a statement showing all charges made with the credit card for the preceding payment period.
-Paying this balance in full within the stated grace period will eliminate any interest charges.
-However, leaving an unpaid balance at the end of the grace period will lead to interest charges being added to the credit card balance.
-Interest rates charged by credit card companies tend to be high.
+Paying this balance within the stated grace period will eliminate any interest charges.
+However, leaving an unpaid balance at the end of the grace period will lead to interest accruing to the credit card balance.

 When used responsibly, credit cards offer both convenience and safety for purchases.
 Consumers don’t need to carry cash to buy things, which has many advantages.